shurjopay-plugins/sp-plugin-nodejs/README.md

 ```

 #### That's all!
-Now you are ready to use the python plugin to seamlessly integrate with shurjoPay to make your payment system easy and smooth.
+Now you are ready to use the nodejs plugin to seamlessly integrate with shurjoPay to make your payment system easy and smooth.

 ## References